OSS / Core Gateway

 /for all providers and models{provider_name}/for one configured provider{provider_name}/{model}for one model on one provider- a model ID without a provider name

-Attach user_paths to a rule to scope access to a team, service, customer, or tenant subtree.
+Attach user_paths to a rule to scope access to a team, service, customer, or

 Configured model lists